mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 Now, there're various Node packages out there for managing configuration, the most popular one is *rc*.
 But my personal preference is another package that is not as popular, but it has a very clean and elegant design, and it's really easy to use.
 So, look up *npm config*.
 So, it has a very active community, there are quite a few collaborators in this project, and I find it a better solution to manage the configuraton of your applications.

 So, back in the terminal, let's install *config module*.
 Okay, back in the project, let's ccreate a folder called *config*, in this folder, we can have a default configuration file, so let's add a new file called *default.json*.
 So, inside the file, we can have a JSON object to define the default configuration settings.
-For example, let's have a setting in the JSON object called *name*
+For example, let's have a setting in the JSON object called *name*, just a name of our application *My Express App*.

+Now, back in the configuration folder, let's add another file, *development.json*.
+In this file, we can define the settings specific to the development environment.
+As part of this, we can override the settings that we defined in *default.json*.

 > One topic that goes hand-in-hand with environments, is the topic of storing configuration settings for the application, and overriding those settings in each environment.